 By 1860 Clarke was a member of the town council, serving as mayor in 1869-70, and he was also a JP.
 As a prominent local figure he was persuaded to stand as the Liberal candidate for Abingdon in the 1874 general election.
 He defeated the sitting Conservative member comfortably even though Disraeli and the Conservatives won nationally, and despite his opponents saying that his business commitments had prevented him fully carrying out his duties as a councillor.
 This was the first election with a secret ballot, which may have contributed to Clarke’s success.
 There were great celebrations in the town, and in the factory his workers drank his health in cups of tea.
 One critic still grumbled that he was not fit for the job, lacking the education and oratorical ability required.
 Clarke was not very active in parliament but was nevertheless re-elected in 1880 and held the seat until 1885 when the borough lost its separate representation.
 In 1888, County Councils were introduced and Clarke became one of Abingdon’s two members, the other being John Tomkins, a conservative.

-Clarke was a leading Methodist and played an important part in the building of Trinity Church.
-He gave the land and made a significant financial contribution to the building, and he rarely missed a church meeting.
+Clarke was a leading Methodist and rarely missed a church meeting.
+He played an important part in the building of Trinity Church and is credited with largely financing it with its associated meeting rooms and the original manse.
 His family continued to support the church in many ways.
 The girls helped in the Sunday School and the summer treat was held in the Waste Court gardens.

 Creating a local cottage hospital was another cause Clark strongly promoted.
 The hospital opened in 1886 after Christ’s Hospital had provided land in Bath Street and Clarke had covered the building costs.
 Contemporaries thought this was his greatest contribution to the town.
 The building remained in use until 1930 when the Warren Hospital, converted from a large Victorian house, was opened on Radley Road.
 The original site in Bath Street is now Mercers’ Court, part of Abingdon School, built in a style reminiscent of the original hospital.